Parallelized Robust Distributed Model Predictive Control in the Presence of Coupled State Constraints: Simulation

 Instead of~\eqref{eq:connectivity constraint}, we now consider the collision avoidance constraint

 where $ d^{\text{min}} = 0.5 $.
 Therefore, we replace~\eqref{eq:simplified concistency constraint dist condition} by

 We consider four mobile robots governed by \eqref{eq:dynamics three wheeled robot} as before.
-The initial formation is given by $ x_{0,1} = [0,2,-\pi/2]^T $, $ x_{0,2} = [-2,0,0]^T $, $ x_{0,3} = [0,-2,\pi/2 ]^T $, $ x_{0,4} = [2,0,\pi ]^T $; the target formation is $ \xi_1 = [0,-2,-3\pi/2]^T $, $ \xi_2 = [2,0,-\pi]^T $, $ \xi_3 = [0,2,-\pi/2]^T $, $ \xi_4 = [-2,0,0]^T $.
+The initial formation is $ x_{0,1} = [0,2,-\pi/2]^T $, $ x_{0,2} = [-2,0,0]^T $, $ x_{0,3} = [0,-2,\pi/2 ]^T $, $ x_{0,4} = [2,0,\pi ]^T $; the target formation is $ \xi_1 = [0,-2,-3\pi/2]^T $, $ \xi_2 = [2,0,-\pi]^T $, $ \xi_3 = [0,2,-\pi/2]^T $, $ \xi_4 = [-2,0,0]^T $.
 Everything else remains unchanged.
-We initialize the DMPC algorithms with reference trajectories where the robots move clockwise along the formation to their target states on the opposite side of the formation as depicted in Figure~\ref{fig:iterative_init_it4}.
-Because it is generally difficult to determine optimal initially feasible trajectories, it can be beneficial to employ the iterative DMPC scheme as outlined in Remark~\ref{remark:iterative dmpc}.
-As it can be seen from Table~\ref{tab:actual cost iter}, the actual cost reduces with an increasing number of iterations.
-However, already for the DMPC scheme with only one iteration (Algorithm~\ref{algo:DMPC}), a substantial performance improvement is achieved compared to the DMPC algorithm with fixed reference trajectories.
-Figure~\ref{fig:iterative} illustrates how the state trajectories improve with an increased number of iterations per time-step.
-Observe, that even though~\eqref{eq:collision avoidance constraint} is non-convex, the local optimization problems in our proposed approach are only subject to convex state constraints.
-That is because the satisfaction of all state constraints is implied by the satisfaction of the consistency constraint which is convex by choice.
+We initialize the DMPC algorithms with reference trajectories where the robots move clockwise to their target states on the opposite side of the formation as depicted in Fig.~\ref{fig:iterative_init_it4}.
+Because it is generally difficult to determine optimal initially feasible reference trajectories in the presence of concave constraints, it can be beneficial to employ the iterative DMPC scheme as outlined in Rem.~\ref{remark:iterative dmpc}.
+As it can be seen from Table~\ref{tab:actual cost iter}, the actual cost $ J_{i}^{a} $ reduces with an increasing number of iterations.
+Fig.~\ref{fig:iterative} illustrates how the state trajectories of the closed-loop system improve with an increasing number of iterations.
+Observe that even though constraint~\eqref{eq:collision avoidance constraint} is non-convex, the local optimization problems in our proposed approach are only subject to convex state constraints.
+That is because the satisfaction of all state constraints is ensured by the consistency constraint which is convex by choice.